 Option pricing models incorporate assumptions regarding the behavior of future price movements of an underlying referenced asset or assets to generate a probability-weighted future expected payoff for the option.
-The resulting probability-weighted expected payoff is then discounted using discount factors generated from industry standard yield curve modeling techniques and models.
-The option pricing model may be implemented using a closed-form analytical formula or other mathematical techniques (e.g., binomial tree or Monte Carlo simulation).
+The resulting probability-weighted expected payoff is then discounted using discount factors generated standard within the industry.